-Cu Chi tunnels area is one of the most famous historical vestiges of Vietnam’s national liberation war from 1945 – 1975.
-It is located in Phu My Hung Commune, Cu Chi District, approximately 70 Km from Ho Chi Minh center.
+Cu Chi Tunnels area is one of the most famous historical vestiges of Vietnam’s national liberation war from 1945 – 1975.
+It is located in Phu My Hung Commune, Cu Chi District, approximately 70 Km from Ho Chi Minh City center.

 Communist forces began digging a network of tunnels under the jungle terrain of South Vietnam in 1948.
 Tunnels were often dug by hand, only a short distance at a time.
-Then the system of the tunnels was expended as the United States increasingly escalated its military presence in Vietnam to support of a non-Communist regime in South Vietnam beginning in the early 1960s.
+Then the system of tunnels was expanded as the United States increasingly escalated its military presence in Vietnam in support of a non-Communist regime in South Vietnam beginning in the early 1960s.
 Until now, the network consists of approximately 250km of tunnels connected with one another like a cobweb.

 As the United States relied heavily on aerial bombing, North Vietnamese and Viet Cong (VC) troops went underground in order to survive and continue their guerrilla tactics against the much better-supplied enemy.
-In heavily bombed areas, people spent much of their life underground.
-Inside the tunnels are food and ammunition storage caches, medic care chambers, meeting & commanding chambers, kitchens, bedrooms, ect….From here, the revolutionary forces staged 1968 General Offensive and Ho Chi Minh Campaign in April 1975 to liberate South Viet Nam.
+In heavily bombed areas, people spent much of their lives underground.
+Inside the tunnels are food and ammunition storage caches, medical care chambers, meeting & commanding chambers, kitchens, bedrooms, etc….From here, the revolutionary forces staged the 1968 General Offensive and the Ho Chi Minh Campaign in April 1975 to liberate South Viet Nam.

 Underground conference rooms, visitors may enjoy a simple meal of food that Viet Cong fighters would have eaten.

-Above-ground attractions include caged monkeys, vendors selling souvenirs.
-Visitors can fire a number of assault rifles, such as the M16 rifle or AK-47, as well as a light machine gun like the M60 at shooting range.
+Above-ground attractions include caged monkeys and vendors selling souvenirs.
+Visitors can fire a number of assault rifles, such as the M16 rifle or AK-47, as well as a light machine gun like the M60, at the shooting range.

 The Ben Duoc site contains part of the original tunnel system.
-Meanwhile the Ben Dinh site, closer to Saigon, has tunnel reconstructions and some tunnels have been made larger to accommodate tourists.
-In both sites low-power lights have been installed in the tunnels to make traveling through them easier.
+Meanwhile, the Ben Dinh site, closer to Saigon, features tunnel reconstructions, with some tunnels enlarged to accommodate tourists.
+In both sites, low-power lights have been installed in the tunnels to make traveling through them easier.
 Also, both sites have displays of the different types of booby traps that were used.
 The tunnels are a popular tourist attraction, and visitors are invited to crawl around in the safer parts of the tunnel system.

 How to Get to the Cu Chi Tunnels from Ho Chi Minh?